-- A user that is not assigned to the step opens the CAT Tool (e.g.: an Account Owner or Project Manager)
+- A user who is not assigned to the step opens the CAT Tool (e.g.: an Account Owner or Project Manager)

 - The strings are not in the step the CAT Tool was opened on (e.g.: if some strings have been submitted to the next step or published).

-Account Owner and Project Managers can unlocked strings by clicking the padlock icon.
+Account Owner and Project Managers can unlock strings by clicking the padlock icon.